nekeal/cookiecutter-ansible-role-molecule/README.md

 * Add .pre-commit-config.yaml used by [pre-commit](http://pre-commit.com/)
 * Add .gitignore with common files I don't want to track in git
 * Add configuration for [Molecule](http://molecule.readthedocs.io) in the "molecule" folder
-  * default molecule scenario runs on docker + centos7/systemd image
+  * default molecule scenario runs on docker + debian10/systemd image
-  * There is another molecule scenario using Vagrant + bento/centos-7 box (1 core - 512MB ram - selinux=permissive)
-  * The vagrant scenario requires `pip install molecule-vagrant`
-* Add a travis or Gitlab-CI config file (Optional.
-By default it's not added)
 * And probably something else that I forget... :)

 ## Usage